wgroeneveld/brainbaking/content/post/2021/03/getting-rid-of-tracking-using-lineageos.md

 - _City navigation_: [HERE WeGo](https://wego.here.com/) worked great and has an acceptable privacy policy.
 - _Hiking_: [OsmAnd](https://osmand.net/) uses Open Streetmap data and has the ability to seamlessly download map data.
 It's not great for in-car use, though.

 I thought finding a decent alternative was going to be difficult, but I was pleasantly surprised by these two.
 Give them both a go, even if you're on the vanilla Android OS!
+If all else fails, you can still surf to maps.google.com.

 ### A privacy-aware Google Calendar alternative